[last updated 2025-10-13]

 block), while the tiled tif contains order of magnitude more blocks that

 are each smaller (970268 blocks, 16384 pixels per block).
-This test
+The following

-reads all pixels by tile from the original LANDFIRE elevation file
+test reads all pixels by tile from the original LANDFIRE elevation file

 ## Test 3